virtual-labs/exp-schematic-transistor-xor-xnor-gate-spice-code-iiith/experiment/theory.md

 <img src="images/xorgate.jpeg">

+**Circuit Explanation:**

+- Uses a total of 8 transistors: 4 NMOS and 4 PMOS.
+- Symmetric design with two main branches for each input (A and B).
+- Pass transistors (NMOS and PMOS) are arranged so the output is high only when the inputs differ.
+- Transmission gates are controlled by complementary inputs, selectively passing either input or its complement.
+- Symmetry ensures balanced propagation delay and consistent output levels.

 | Input A | Input B | Output |
 | ------- | ------- | ------ |
 | 0       | 0       | 0      |